-We have split our analysis into two distinct sections, the first to addresses Stakeholder engagement, which provides information on stakeholders, issues and methods of engagement, disclosed by stakeholder group.
+We have split our analysis into two distinct sections, the first to address Stakeholder engagement, which provides information on stakeholders, issues and methods of engagement, disclosed by stakeholder group.
 The second section addresses principal decisions made by the Board and focuses on how the regard for stakeholders influenced decision-making.

 Section 1.
-Stakeholder mapping and engagement activities within the reporting period.
+Stakeholder mapping and engagement activities within the reporting period